wavenumber-eng/bunny_build/README.md

 1. cd to `test/cl_build`
 2. generate a build system like : `cmake ./ -B"build"`

-- on Windows, that should make a visual studio project in the `build` folder
+- on Windows, that should make a Visual Studio Project in the `build` folder

 - on *nix you get make files.
 Although,  I like "ninja".
 Makes me feel powerful

 `cmake ./ -B"build" -G"Ninja`